 Literature is a wonderful way to know another culture.
 Don’t you think??
-In the past few years, having read several books based in Italy and/or by Italian authors, I have managed to make a list of many books and will continue to do so.
-The thirst to read and learn doesn’t satiate and so continuing the trend, here is another list of books based in Italy that fall under the essential Italy reading category:
+In the past few years, having read several books based in Italy and/or by Italian authors, I have managed to make many book lists.
+The thirst to read books based in Italy doesn’t satiate, continuing the trend here is another list of books based in Italy that fall under the essential Italy reading category 😉

 Il Bel Centro by Michelle Damiani: